 - Top each rice rectangle with one piece of the cooked tofu.
 Wrap each with one of the nori strips.

-This post was originally published in April of 2019, but was republished with answers to tofu cooking questions in March of 2020.
+This post was originally published in April of 2019, but was republished with answers to tofu cooking questions, new photos, and a video in September of 2020.